Raised by Mountains, Schooled by Life

 Reviews

-Re: Thoughts for Today ...
+Thoughts for Today...

-Mr. Roberts, on these pages (Thoughts for Today …), uses just a few words BUT reaches immediately and directly, right into the heart and soul.
-What a pleasure and treasure, to gift us so much, with such simplicity.
+What insightful and provocative words, found on pages 1-4!
+Some people talk a lot and end up saying nothing.
+Mr. Roberts, on these pages (Thoughts for Today…), uses just a few words But reaches immediately and directly, right into the heart and soul.
+What a pleasure and treasure, to gift us so much, wit… Show more.

 The Stories of NASCAR in the Rear View Mirror

 I had the pleasure of meeting Richard at the Martinsburg farmer’s market and getting to know him.
 I thoroughly enjoyed this book as a young fan of Nascar.
-The stories were very interesting and it opens your eyes to how much has changed in this sport over the years.
+The sotories were very interesting and it opens your eyes to how much has changed in this sport over the years.

 Rich Poor Girl

 This is a wonderful story.
 I was captivated as soon as I started the book.
-Richard Roberts has
+Richard Roberts has such an easy-to-read writing style.
+He provides so much information in a simple, straightforward manner and keeps me engaged in the story.
+Hope there will be another book!

 My Screwed Up Life in the Rear View Mirror